The History of Teton Science Schools

 Ted Major’s simple vision has grown into a complex organization of seven program areas.
 Starting with twelve students in 1967, TSS now teaches more than 12,000 people annually.
 They come from across the nation and around the world and span the spectrum of ages.

 Teton Science Schools has consistently set the standard for environmental education, innovative pedagogy, curriculum development and scientific research.
 TSS is now a nationally and internationally recognized leader in place-based education.
-It reaches a diverse and growing audience to achieve its mission of connecting people, nature and place through education, science and stewardship.
+It reaches a diverse and growing audience to achieve its mission to inspire curiosity, engagement and leadership through transformative place-based education.